Waldleufer/archproj-bmwteam/README.md

 The main script is placed in the `/src`-directory of this project.
 The help could be shown with `./graph_analyzer.py -h` or `./graph_analyzer.py --help`.

-The following use-cases refers to the `test01.dot`-file which could be found in the `/tests`-folder.
+The following use-cases refer to the `test01.dot`-file which could be found in the `/tests`-folder.
 This file represents a graph with the following hierarchy:

 ```